tbates/tbates.github.io/_posts/2020-02-07-Statistical-helpers.markdown

 ---
 layout: post
-title: "Lesser-often used helper functions"
+title: "Statistical helper functions"
 date: 2020-02-07 00:00
 comments: true
-categories: models tutorial
+categories: technical
 ---

 There are many useful, but less-often called upon helpers in the umx library.